cgurps/NNSearch/README.md

 cd [PROJECT_FOLDER]
 git submodule update --init
 ```
 To compile the project, you will need [Boost](https://www.boost.org/) installed on your machine.
-To project uses CMake to generate the Makefile needed for the compilation.
+The project uses CMake to generate the Makefile needed for the compilation.
 You can use these commands to build the executable

 ```
 mkdir build